bosspetta/dice-game/README.md

-# A simply dice 🎲 game with JavaScript for practive
+# A simply dice 🎲 game with JavaScript for practice

 Quick start: